-Once you purchase a motorcycle, new or used, you will need to transfer the title into your name at the DMV within 10 days.
+Once you purchase a motorcycle, new or used, you will need to transfer the title into your name at the DMV.
 If you buy your new ride from a dealership, the dealer should complete the DMV paperwork to transfer the title and register the motorcycle for you.

 If the sale is between private parties, then you must handle the title transfer and registration paperwork yourself.
 You'll need to fill out an Application for Title and Registration and take it in person to your local DMV office (to save time, it's best to make an appointment).

 Depending on the circumstance, you might also be required to pay a use tax (see below) and provide additional documentation, especially if the motorcycle is a custom bike.